m-aaron-owen/Decision-Tree-Classifier/README.md

 A small machine learning project I put together using my PhD data using Python.

-I have more than a dozen bodily measurements from about 150 male and 110 female mongooses from five locations around the world.
+I have more than a dozen body measurements from about 150 male and 110 female mongooses from five locations around the world.
 These five locations can be separated into two groups: the native range (India) and the introduced range (Jamaica, Hawaii, St. Croix, and Mauritius).
 I wanted to investigate if one or more traits could be used to determine the origin of an individual, so I set up a decision tree classifier for each sex.